DylanMeeus/springboot_jwt_blog/_posts/2015-09-09-an-introduction-to-microservices-part-2-API-gateway.markdown

 - API gateway
 ---

-In this post of the microservices series we will talk about API gateways and how they can help us solve some important concerns in a microservice-based architecture.
+In this post in the microservices series we will talk about API gateways and how they can help us solve some important concerns in a microservice-based architecture.
 We described these and other issues in our [first post](https://auth0.com/blog/2015/09/04/an-introduction-to-microservices-part-1/) in the series.

 -----